vsevolot/TestTask/README.md

 Url - https://docs.blynk.io/en/getting-started/activating-devices/blynk-edgent-wifi-provisioning
 Steps - 1.
 Open https://docs.blynk.io/en/ 2.
 On the left side of the site, click on the arrow under "Device Activation Methods" 3.
 In the drop down menu, click on "WiFi provisioning" 4.
 Scroll down the page a bit to "Setting up your sketch to enable WiFi Provisioning" 5.
 Hover over "Setting up your sketch to enable WiFi Provisioning"
 Actual result - When you hover over the "Setting up your sketch to enable WiFi Provisioning" icon, an icon appears under the "Setting up your sketch to enable WiFi Provisioning" section.
-Expected result - Иконка расположена в конце надписи "Setting up your sketch to enable WiFi Provisioning" в разделе "WiFi provisioning"
+Expected result - The icon is located at the end of "Setting up your sketch to enable WiFi Provisioning" under "WiFi provisioning"
 _____________________________________________________________________________________________________________________________________________________________________